core-wg/oscore-capable-proxies/draft-ietf-core-oscore-capable-proxies.md

       If the endpoint is not configured to be a forward-proxy, it MUST stop processing the request and MUST respond with a 5.05 (Proxying Not Supported) error response to (the previous hop towards) the origin client, as per {{Section 5.10.2 of RFC7252}}.
 This may result in protecting the error response over that communication leg, as per {{outgoing-responses}}.

-      Otherwise, the endpoint MUST check whether forwarding this request to (the next hop towards) the origin server is an authorized operation.
+      Otherwise, the endpoint MUST check whether forwarding this request to (the next hop towards) the origin server is an acceptable operation to perform, according to the endpoint's configuration and a possible authorization enforcement.
 This check can be based, for instance, on the specific OSCORE Security Context that the endpoint used to decrypt the incoming message, before performing this step.

-      In case the authorization check fails, the endpoint MUST stop processing the request and MUST respond with a 4.01 (Unauthorized) error response to (the previous hop towards) the origin client, as per {{Section 5.10.2 of RFC7252}}.
+      In case the check fails, the endpoint MUST stop processing the request and MUST respond with a 4.01 (Unauthorized) error response to (the previous hop towards) the origin client, as per {{Section 5.10.2 of RFC7252}}.
 This may result in protecting the error response over that communication leg, as per {{outgoing-responses}}.

-      Instead, in case the authorization check succeeds, the endpoint consumes the proxy-related options as per {{Section 5.7.2 of RFC7252}}.
+      Instead, in case the check succeeds, the endpoint consumes the proxy-related options as per {{Section 5.7.2 of RFC7252}}.
 In particular, the endpoint checks whether the authority (host and port) of the request URI identifies the endpoint itself.
 In such a case, the endpoint moves to step 1.

       Otherwise, the endpoint forwards REQ to (the next hop towards) the origin server according to the request URI, unless differently indicated in REQ, e.g., by means of any of its CoAP options.
 For instance, a forward-proxy does not forward a request that includes proxy-related options together with the Listen-To-Multicast-Notifications Option (see {{Section 12 of I-D.ietf-core-observe-multicast-notifications}}).